- I admit, I procrastinated. I thought starting and managing an email list would be way too much work with very little gain.

 1. Create an account

 You'll need to provide your company name, email address, and password.
-If you liked to create an account now, you can use my affiliate link.
+If you would like to create an account now, you can use my affiliate link.

 After setting up your account you’ll need to verify it.